AniketRajSingh/BarrberBuddy/readme.md

 *   **[Jeeliz FaceFilter](https://github.com/jeeliz/jeelizFaceFilter):** A JavaScript library for real-time face tracking and detection from the webcam video stream.
 *   **[gltf-pipeline](https://github.com/CesiumGS/gltf-pipeline):** A command-line tool for converting and optimizing GLTF assets.
 It is a development dependency used for the model conversion process.
 *   **[Node.js](https://nodejs.org/):** Required to run the model conversion script and the local development server (`http-server`).

+## Next Steps

+*   **Get Hair Models:** We need to acquire some 3D hair models for India based hairstyles.
+*   **UI/UX Improvement:** We need to enhance the user interface and experience.
+*   **Integrate Face Shape Recognition:** Lastly we'll integrate the face shape recognition feature (`app.py`) with the main AR application.
+The application should:
+    1. Suggest the user's face shape.
+    2. Recommend hairstyles suited to that face shape.
+    3. Display thumbnails of the recommended hairstyles.
+    4. Render the selected 3D hairstyle model on the user's head when a thumbnail is clicked.